 Non-federal funds include state/republic scholarships (as well as grants and loans) and private scholarships.
 The following are some of the scholarships available to Palau Community College students:

 State Scholarships and Grants – The Federated States of Micronesia, Republic of the Marshall Islands and Republic of Palau offer scholarships, grants and in some instances loans, to its respective citizens.
-The Office of Admissions & Financial Aid helps students seek and file applications for state/republic scholarships.
-For detailed information, contact the Office of Admissions & Financial Aid or your respective state scholarship offices.
+The Office of Financial Aid helps students seek and file applications for state/republic scholarships.
+For detailed information, contact the Office of Financial Aid or your respective state scholarship offices.

 Private Foundations/Scholarships – PCC offers a number of privately sponsored/funded scholarships to qualified students.
 The PCC Development Office assists students in seeking and filing applications for scholarships.
 Requirements for each scholarship vary and full information and application forms are available at the Development Office.